TheCarBun/Learning_PyQt/GUI Calculator/README.md

 ## About
-Progressing through PyQt fundamentals via hands-on projects, each contributing to a solid foundation and a deeper appreciation for coding intricacies.

-### Project 1:
-Simple **GUI Calculator** that can operate
+Simple Calculator that can operate
 - Addition
 - Subtraction
 - Multiplication